NelisW/my3D-Trium/building/Trium-calibration.md

 In the previous section we set the value for Z_MIN in the centre of the bed.
 At present the bed may still be in a  tilted orientation.
 This procedure attempts to adjust the bed heights at the bed mounting screws (aligned with the towers).
 The idea is to measure the height of the bed near each of the screws and then adjust the height of that screw.
 The procedure is as follows:

 - After installation level the bed manually with a measuring block or a vernier caliper so that the bed is level, relative to the fame, to within 0.5 mm.
 Measure by hand and adjust till the bed is at the same height at all three screw positions.
 This step is really important, because it makes the next steps easier and faster.
-- [MiR advises](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=1#ixzz4YBplrXpU) to  take an allen wrench that is exactly 10mm high and adjust the screws of the bed so that the wrench barely slides through the gap between the bed and the chasis.
+- [MiR advises](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=1#ixzz4YBplrXpU) to  take an Allen wrench that is exactly 10mm high and adjust the screws of the bed so that the wrench barely slides through the gap between the bed and the chasis.
 This is an easy way to make sure that the bed is properly levelled.
 - Using the procedure described above for z-calibration, measure the height of the bed at all four positions.
 This is most easily done using Repetier and the four button scripts.
 If any of the four positions is at a height of 0 mm it means that the bed could be lower, the firmware just stopped at 0 mm.
 In this case change the Z calibration calculated in the previous section.
 Set the value of xxx to be 0.5 mm smaller, so that the nozzle can move further down (just remember that this could be lower than the bed, so the nozzle or bed can be damaged if you move to z=0).
 Repeat the procedure until none of the four readings is zero, every time increasing the value by 0.5 mm.
 - Move the nozzle to the X-tower screw (Button 2 `g0 z2 x-82.2724  y-47.5 f3000`), with the nozzle say 2 mm above the expected build plate.
 - Carefully lower the nozzle initially at 0.1 mm and later at 0.01 mm at a time until the nozzle distance is a paper thickness from the plate.
 When you move a single sheet of paper between the bed and the nozzle it should experience some friction, but not too much (because you are then compressing the paper).